Infinity-418/Drug_repurposing/README.md

 ## What It Does

-Nebula lets an investigator choose a disease and inspect potential drug repurposing candidates.
+DrugDiscoveryX lets a user choose a disease and inspect potential drug repurposing candidates.
 The dashboard separates predicted candidates from known approved treatments, then gives supporting evidence through:
 1. **Graph relationships** mapping drug-target-disease nodes.
 2. **Confidence score breakdowns** based on multi-source biological signals.
 3. **SHAP-style explainability panels** detailing biological feature rationale.